A couple weeks ago, we shared these images to social media:

 What is the Guild doing?

-We have reached out to our legal contacts to see what, if anything, can be done.
-It looks like placing an account on reserve in this context is legal in the United States.
-In addition, since sellers are small businesses, issues with Etsy are governed by contract or business law and consumer protection laws do not apply.
+We have reached out to our legal contacts to see what can be done.
+Since sellers are small businesses, issues with Etsy are governed by contract or business law and consumer protection laws do not apply.
 However, the lawyer we spoke with still suggested that sellers file a complaint with the Consumer Financial Protection Bureau.
 She explained that filing complaints help raise awareness of the issue, hurt the company’s reputation, and show a paper trail of trying to address this issue if legal action is eventually taken in the future.

 Our next step is to reach out to our media contacts, especially those that focus on businesses.
 In the meantime, we are collecting stories from sellers and reaching out to other people organizing action.

 Long term, we are building a Marketplace Accreditation Program, to vet and hold marketplaces accountable for how they treat their sellers.
-Our first step is a research study done in collaboration with Dr. Samantha Close at DePaul University.
-Click here to take the survey.
-We are working on a page explaining our Marketplace Accreditation Program in detail, which will be ready to share soon!
+Our first step was a research study done in collaboration with Dr. Samantha Close at DePaul University.
+We are currently analyzing the data from the survey, and will present the results at our virtual convention in April 2024.

 What else can I do?